-As per the Income Tax Act, every deductor who deducts/collects TDS/TCS is liable to file TDS/TCS return.
-The following deductors are required to file TDS/TCS return quarterly, if they have deducted any TDS from payment made.
+As per the Income Tax Act, every payer/deductor who deducts/collects TDS/TCS has to be filing their TDS or TCS return.
+The following deductors are required to file TDS/TCS return quarterly if they have deducted any TDS from the payment made.

 - Corporate/ Company